DurhamSmith/braindump/content/posts/small.md

             When trying to make a DNA structure first need to choose a CAD tool.
 Choices of a tool can be complex since there are many DNA CAD tools available with different feature sets.
 Also complicated what the structure is to be used for and the lifecyle of the design (section~\ref{sec:life-cycle}) widly different making a one size fits all recommendation difficult.
 For example if a  \textcolor{red}{TODO insert helix bundle type} \textcolor{red}{TODO insert shape} wireframe structure is needed to \textcolor{red}{TODO Insert example of wireframe uses and match these to the structure described} \textcolor{red}{TODO insert software} would be a good choice since in provides exactly that.
 If a large, complex structure built of DNA structures made of many substructures of different types is required a different tool would be required.
 In this section we introduce a method for classifying DNA CAD tools that can be talored to ones own needs.

             We need a means of evaluating CAD software.
-Recently <sup id="edded4c96818b540a28e1077626bb6f3"><a href="#dey21_dna_origam" title="Swarup Dey, Chunhai Fan, Kurt Gothelf, , Jiang Li, Chenxiang Lin, Longfei Liu, Na, Liu, Minke Nijenhuis, Barbara Sacc\`a, , Friedrich Simmel, Hao Yan, Pengfei \&amp; Zhan, Dna Origami, {Nature Reviews Methods Primers}, v(1), 13 (2021).">dey21_dna_origam</a></sup> set out a means to classify by generation and set out a flow chart for choosing current generation of CAD tools.
+Recently cite:dey21\_dna\_origam set out a means to classify by generation and set out a flow chart for choosing current generation of CAD tools.
 It suffers from the fact that,

             -   Classification scheme is imprecise, generational ranking seems almost arbitary and provides no real information
             -   Fig only relates to current DNA design tools, quickly becomes outdated